Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/advanced_fifo/advanced_fifo.md

 ## Operation

-The FIFO maintains an internal memory array indexed by separate read and write pointers, each with an additional wrap bit for correct level calculation.
+The FIFO maintains an internal memory array indexed by separate read and write pointers, each with an additional lap bit for correct level calculation, implemented with `advanced_wrapping_counter`.

 For **write operation**, when `write_enable` is asserted, `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
 Writing when full is ignored and the data is lost.